 Alimony While Separated

 If you’re currently going through a separation, or one spouse has officially filed for a divorce.
 Then, you may have the right to petition the court for short-term alimony.
 Whether or not a court will award you post-separation support depends on one spouse being able to prove they are the dependent spouse.
+It’s also very important to get the best divorce lawyer possible and these are the most trustworthy divorce lawyer in Knoxville TN so if you are near there then definitely give them a call.

 Common examples of post-separation support include when you’re a stay-at-home parent while your spouse works full-time and supports the family.
 However, the disparity does not have to be between a working and non-working spouse.
 A spouse may be working but make far less than the other spouse.
 In this circumstance, the spouse who makes less money will have to show the court that they cannot support their lifestyle based off their income alone.